gcallah/work/chaps/stein.md

-abilities and "nibbling in all areas."[^67] Woman's natural preference can become "a perverted desire for totality and inclusiveness," leading to "fragmentation" and "a mania to know everything and thereby to skim the surface of everything."[^68] Perhaps counterintuitively, her desire for balanced development may lead to chronic shallowness.
+abilities and "nibbling in all areas."[^67] Woman's natural preference can become "a perverted desire for totality and inclusiveness," leading to "fragmentation" and "a mania to know everything and thereby to skim the surface of everything."[^68] Thus, her desire for balanced development can lead to chronic shallowness.
 Additionally, Stein warns that, to the extent woman can develop "one-sidedness," it manifests in "unilateral emotional development."[^69] Woman can also become unduly focused on and distracted by other people.[^70] Further, a woman may use her family in "pursuit of prestige" and "importance."[^71] She cautions against woman's "servile dependence on man."[^72] Stein also warns that woman is prone to "greed" and "sensuality."[^73]

 Stein suggests man can fortify "his wife" against "sensuality" by encouraging her involvement "in his own creative work or in independent